 New Mapset

 Mapset

 New mapset

 grass_mapset

 The GRASS mapset is a collection of maps used by one user.
-A user can read maps from all mapsets in the location but he can open for writing only his mapset (owned by user).
+A user of from all mapsets in the location but he can open for writing only his recovered by user). an read maps

 < B ack N ext > Cancel